 Higher Shopping Prices

 Since there are fewer suppliers in the suburbs, prices are not as competitive as in the city.
-This means you will spend more each monthly for groceries and other necessities for your family.
-To find the best discounts on food and clothing, you will need to drive further distances.
+This means you will spend more each month on groceries and other necessities for your family.
+To find the best discounts on food and clothing, you will need to drive further distances or start searching for discounts and special deals.
 The good news is that many suburbs have discount shopping clubs to help your family balance the surprising costs of living in the suburbs.

 Increased Energy Costs